steffenpedersen/beer-collection-react/README.md

 ### Loading Animation

-I would like to add a loading animation, because it takes some time to get the data from the API.
+I would like to add a smoother loading animation, because it takes some time to get the data from the API.

 ### The Detailed Page

 I would also like to add more content to the `BeerDetailPage.tsx`.

-### Tests
+### The search bar

-The project is already set up to handle tests.
-It would be great to make tests and especially integration tests or end to end tests.
-This should be done to check that we're getting a 200 response from the API.
-We could do this with the Jest test framework.
-Kent Beck (author of Test Driven Development) once wrote *"I get paid for code that works, not for tests"*.
+The search could be done with `onInput` instead of `onSubmit`.